mwarnes/MLEAProxy/README.md

 2017-07-02 12:01:28.115  INFO 88766 --- [127.0.0.1:30389] com.unboundid.ldap.sdk                   : level="INFO" threadID=23 threadName="LDAPListener client connection reader for connection from 127.0.0.1:54672 to 127.0.0.1:30389" revision=24201 message="Sending LDAP unbind request."
 ````

-In addition to the simple simple roundrobin load balancing algorithm, MLEAProxy also supports the following load balancing algorithms.
+In addition to the simple round robin load balancing algorithm, MLEAProxy also supports the following load balancing algorithms.

 * <b>single</b>        : No load balancing performed only the first server in the set will be used.
 * <b>failover</b>      : The first server in the set will be used while it is available, should the server become unavailable the next server in the set will be used.
 * <b>roundrobin</b>    : Servers in the set will be used in turn.
-* <b>roundrobindns</b> : Used when a hostname lookup returns multiple IP addresses, MLEAProxy will use each returned IP Address in turn the same as if they had been coded for roundrobin.
+* <b>roundrobindns</b> : Used when a hostname lookup returns multiple IP addresses, MLEAProxy will use each returned IP Address, in turn, the same as if they had been coded for round robin.
-* <b>fewest</b>        : Servers in the set will be used on a least used basis, this is useful when variable LDAP request load result in one or more servers handling more work when roundrobin is used.
+* <b>fewest</b>        : Servers in the set will be used on a least used basis, this is useful when variable LDAP request load result in one or more servers handling more work when round robin is used.
 * <b>fastest</b>       : LDAP requests will be directed to the server that handles requests faster.

 #### Load balancing LDAP Proxy server (2)

 The following configuration is a more complex load balancing environment and shows how multiple server sets can be configured in a failover mode.

-Each server set is configured to use 2 servers, each using a round robin algorithm, when multiple server sets are defined each set acts as the failover set to the previous one.
-This scenario would suit an environment where the primary LDAP servers are at site and a secondary set of backup LDAP servers at another.
+Each server set is configured to use 2 servers, each using a round robin algorithm when multiple server sets are defined each set acts as the failover set to the previous one.
+This scenario would suit an environment where the primary LDAP servers are at the site and a secondary set of backup LDAP servers at another.
 MLEAProxy will load balance between the 2 servers at the primary site and failover to load balancing to the secondary site should the primary site become unavailable.

 <img src="./loadbalance2.png">